Frequently Asked Questions (FAQs)

 What is the UR2PhD program?

-The Undergraduate Research to PhD (“UR2PhD”), pronounced ‘you are to PhD’, program focuses on engaging more women and gender-marginalized students who are U.S. citizens and permanent residents in computing PhD programs.
+The Undergraduate Research to PhD (“UR2PhD”), pronounced ‘you are to PhD’, program focuses on expanding training opportunities that make it easier for students to get involved in research.
 The program aims to ensure that participants have access to high-quality undergraduate research opportunities, positive mentorship experiences, and information about applying to graduate school.

-In order to meet its objectives, the UR2PhD program facilitates three primary activities:
+In order to meet its objectives, the UR2PhD program offers four primary activities:

 How many students have participated in the UR2PhD program so far?